CFL: 5th season

-Dickenson returns for his fourth season with the Stampeders and second as the team’s offensive coordinator.
+Dickenson returns for his fifth season on the Stampeders coaching staff and third as the team’s offensive coordinator.

 During the 2010 campaign, the Stamps’ offence led the Canadian Football League in points scored (626), yards of offence (7,769), most first downs (445) and most rushing yards (2,618) while Stamps quarterback Henry Burris was voted the CFL’s Most Outstanding Player.